 The following is a discussion of the valuation methodologies used for the Company’s assets measured at fair value.

 Investments in equity securities are marked to market based on the respective publicly quoted market prices of the equity securities adjusted for liquidity.
-The fair value was determined using a pricing model with certain significant unobservable market data inputs.
+The fair value for Level 1 equity investments was determined using quoted prices of the security in active markets.
+The fair value for Level 3 equity investments was determined using a pricing model with certain significant unobservable market data inputs.

-The following table is a reconciliation of assets for Level 3 investments for which significant unobservable inputs were used to determine fair value For the Three Months Ended March 31, 2022:
+The Company noted that there was no change in Level 3 instruments for which significant unobservable inputs were used to determine fair value for the three months ended March 31, 2023.
+The following table is a reconciliation of assets for Level 3 investments for which significant unobservable inputs were used to determine fair value for the three months ended March 31, 2023:

 The entire disclosure for the fair value of financial instruments (as defined), including financial assets and financial liabilities (collectively, as defined), and the measurements of those instruments as well as disclosures related to the fair value of non-financial assets and liabilities.
 Such disclosures about the financial instruments, assets, and liabilities would include: (1) the fair value of the required items together with their carrying amounts (as appropriate); (2) for items for which it is not practicable to estimate fair value, disclosure would include: (a) information pertinent to estimating fair value (including, carrying amount, effective interest rate, and maturity, and (b) the reasons why it is not practicable to estimate fair value; (3) significant concentrations of credit risk including: (a) information about the activity, region, or economic characteristics identifying a concentration, (b) the maximum amount of loss the entity is exposed to based on the gross fair value of the related item, (c) policy for requiring collateral or other security and information as to accessing such collateral or security, and (d) the nature and brief description of such collateral or security; (4) quantitative information about market risks and how such risks are managed; (5) for items measured on both a recurring and nonrecurring basis information regarding the inputs used to develop the fair value measurement; and (6) for items presented in the financial statement for which fair value measurement is elected: (a) information necessary to understand the reasons for the election, (b) discussion of the effect of fair value changes on earnings, (c) a description of [similar groups] items for which the election is made and the relation thereof to the balance sheet, the aggregate carrying value of items included in the balance sheet that are not eligible for the election; (7) all other required (as defined) and desired information.